Librarika/manual/docs/bulk-actions.md

 * Click on the next button when you are done.
 * Now review your changes and click on the confirm button.
 Once you confirm it your bulk actions will be saved.
-* Please remember to click on the `Process this action?` button otherwise your created actions will not be processed.
+* Please remember to click on the `Process this action?` button for processing your actions.

 ## Delete Members